Tech #1343a: Simple Immune Targeted Vaccine Platform

-Seeking strategic partnership/licensing to develop immunotargeted therapeutic products
+Seeking strategic partnership/licensing to develop immunotargeted vaccine products

 Technology Reference Number